 Then the path starts up again, and we soon enter the third stage — technically not in the park, but rather a large field owned by the city that could become a school or childcare centre in the future.
 For now though, it’s an additional bit of large field space in a part of the city that lacks it.

-Built a couple decades before Vancouver started developing the River District in earnest, Riverfront has gained a reputation as a bit of a hidden gem, based on it being one of the quieter waterfront green areas in the city.
+Built a couple decades before Vancouver started developing the River District in earnest, Riverfront has gained a reputation as a hidden gem, based on being one of the quieter waterfront green areas in the city.

-That is changing — and will continue as thousands more flow into the adjacent Fraser Lands east neighbourhood — but the park was built to fit a lot of people, and so it will continue to be well-loved in the decades to come.
+That is changing — and will continue as thousands more flow into the neighbourhood — but the park was built to fit a lot of people, and so will continue to be well-loved in the decades to come.

 “Splash pad, playground, sand put, basketball court, large field, paths around the structure for bikes, public bathroom.
 This little park has it all.”

 #1 in Renfrew-Collingwood

 John Norquay was premier of Manitoba in the 1880s, and visited Vancouver once during that time — if he had a greater connection to this city, it certainly hasn’t been highlighted by local organizations.